ginnymortensen/expression-simulation/README.md

 # expression-simulation
-Scripts utilizing pinetree to generate resource allocation simulations for constructs with varying expression elements.
+Scripts utilizing pinetree by the Wilke Lab to generate cellular resource allocation simulations for constructs with varying transcriptional feature strengths.